Eventdisplay/V2DL3-Docker-recipes/README.md

 $ docker build -t v2dl3-eventdisplay .
 ```

-Your GitHub token is required, as the V2DL3 GitHub repository is a private repository.

 ## Running

 All examples in the following expect that the Eventdisplay data files (anasum.root and effective area files)